 After a little wriggling, the newly formed UNMAS took that criticism on the chin and asked the newly formed Geneva International Centre for Humanitarian Demining (GICHD) to help them do a better job.
 The usual suspects were rounded up to advise, and this time I was amongst them.
 By that time my Database of Demining Accidents had gone the rounds and people knew that I could often prove what the threats were, what the injuries were and what was going on at the time.
 This allowed me to have an influence on the PPE requirements, but I did not have the relevant experience to argue much on wider issues.
 The 2001 International Mine Action Standards (IMAS) were a great improvement, but that is not to say very much.
 They were still deeply flawed.
 One of their strengths was that they included provision to be regularly updated - with updates passing through a Review Board which I was elected to serve on.

 I was there for 11 years and was regularly criticised for the failings of the IMAS.
-During that time I acquired experience at every level from Technical Advisor and trainer in many countries to UN Chief Technical Advisor in two.
+During that time I acquired experience at every level from Technical Advisor and trainer to Programme Manager and UN Chief Technical Advisor.
 This experience made me able to pay close attention to much wider issues in demining - and to try to represent the field needs across the spectrum.
 With the Review Board making changes each year, the IMAS did get better but the process was slow and resistance to change was often very strong indeed.
-Review Board membership is an honorary role with people being paid to attend by their own employers, so many lacked the knowledge and experience to have the confidence to make changes, but at least there was an attempt t make them representatve of the 'Internatonal' community that the standards hadbeen originally written by.
+Review Board membership is an honorary role with people being paid to attend by their own employers, so many lacked the knowledge and experience to have the confidence to make changes, but at least there was an attempt to make them representative of the 'International' community that the standards had been originally written by.
 Although there was kudos involved, the membership changed regularly (with no more thought of elections) and it needed a strong Chairman to achieve anything.
 Under the Chairmanship of Noel Mulliner the International Standards did slowly improve.

-Unfortunately, they improved so much that when Noel retired, UNMAS and GICHD, sought to take 'ownership.
+Unfortunately, they improved so much that when Noel retired, UNMAS and GICHD sought to take 'ownership'.
 In 2010, they appointed a Steering Committee for the IMAS Review Board, and appointed each other to sit on it.
-By 2011 that steering committee had enginered the removal of the last of the Review Board's elected members and assumed a UN authority over the public statements of all Review Board members.
+By 2011 that steering committee had engineered the removal of the last of the Review Board's elected members and assumed a UN authority over the public statements of all Review Board members.
 I was the last of the elected members.